 Education at off-site locations

-Board of Trustees that want to set up off-site delivery of education might need to get approval from the Ministry of Education.
-The approval and written agreement will set out who's responsible for education at the off-site location and who's responsible for the welfare and safety of students there.
+Boards of trustees wanting to set up off-site delivery of education might need to get approval from the Ministry of Education.
+The approval and written agreement will set out who’s responsible for education at the off-site location, and who’s responsible for the welfare and safety of students there.

 When approval is needed

 An off-site location needs Ministry approval only if all of the following 5 points apply.

 - One or more students enrolled at your school or another school will be using the site.

 - Students will be educated at the site.

 - The use of the off-site location is ongoing, not temporary.

 - The site is separate from the school’s main delivery site (your usual address, which can include closely-located split sites such as a side school).